awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 ### Viewing information about your VPC<a name="verify-vpc-components-ipv6"></a>

-After you've created the VPC, you can view information about the subnet, Internet gateway, and route tables\.
+After you've created the VPC, you can view information about the subnet, internet gateway, and route tables\.
 The VPC that you created has two route tables — a main route table that all VPCs have by default, and a custom route table that was created by the wizard\.
 The custom route table is associated with your subnet, which means that the routes in that table determine how the traffic for the subnet flows\.
 If you add a new subnet to your VPC, it uses the main route table by default\.

 **To view information about your VPC**